yilingchung/yilingchung.github.io/_pages/about.md

 News
 ------
+* **June 2021:** Our paper on knowledge-bound counter narrative generation has been accepted at ACL Findings!
-* **June 2021:** Our work on hate monitoring/countering platform has been accepted at the journal Online Social Networks and Media!
+* **May 2021:** Our work on hate monitoring/countering platform has been accepted at the journal Online Social Networks and Media!
 * **January-April 2021:** Interned at [HiTZ Center](http://www.hitz.eus/) - [Ixa Group](http://ixa.si.ehu.es/) with [Rodrigo Agerri](https://ragerri.github.io/)

 Education